ashlinrichardson/MultiverseContagion_parallel/README.md

 ## run.py

 Run the simulation many times in parallel.
+This invokes the R script a number of times and saves the result to csv for further use.
 For example, using the default parameters:
 * HAZARD_RADIUS = 5.
 * MINGLE_FACTOR = 1.
 * INCUBATING = 2.2